AugusteLef/MGC-2022/README.md

 If you want to run the model from the [CRNN for Music Classification paper by Keunwoo Choi & al.](https://scholar.google.co.kr/citations?view_op=view_citation&hl=en&user=ZrqdSu4AAAAJ&sortby=pubdate&citation_for_view=ZrqdSu4AAAAJ:ULOm3_A8WrAC) you need to use the specific argument:
 - "-papermodel"
 This argument can be combine ONLY with the size of the sample you want to use.

-Example to train the model from the paper with 30sec samples:
+Example: train the model from the paper with 30sec samples:
 ```
 python3 training.py -30sec -papermodel
 ```